-Temple contains many more sculptures of different deities, for example one wall is decorated with two large images of the demons Madhu and Kaitabha.
+Temple contains many more sculptures of different deities, for example, one wall is decorated with two large images of the demons Madhu and Kaitabha.
 There is shown also goat-faced Thakkan.

-Ceiling is covered with beautiful paintings of the Dashavatara – ten incarnations of Vishnu.
+The ceiling is covered with beautiful paintings of the Dashavatara – ten incarnations of Vishnu.

-Rock-cut temple is the oldest part of Shiva temple but in later time the front part of the cliff has got additions.
+The rock-cut temple is the oldest part of Shiva temple but in later time the front part of the cliff has got additions.

-There is built wall enclosure of large stone blocks.
+There is a built wall enclosure of large stone blocks.
 It is entered through a gate tower – gopuram.

 This structure is flat-roofed and ornamented with carvings of elephants, birds.
 At four corners there are projecting four makaras – mythological creatures comparable to chimeras.

-Outside the gopuram entrance, to the left there is a sculpture of Ganesha sitting in a niche facing towards the north.
+Outside the gopuram entrance, to the left, there is a sculpture of Ganesha sitting in a niche facing towards the north.

 Many deities in the temple were made of destructible materials – stucco-covered wood or stone.
-Thus there were made and installed additional murtis of resistant material – metal or stone – which serve for daily rituals.
+Thus there were made and installed additional murtis of resistant material – metal or stone – which serves for daily rituals.

 Vishnu cave contains 10 inscriptions.
 The earliest is made sometimes around 960 AD but it is not foundation inscription – thus the cave is older.